-The Officers of the Club shall be Single, Family or Life Members of the Club and shall consist of President, Commodore (chair), Vice-Commodore Dinghies, Vice-Commodore Cruising, Rear-Commodore, Honorary Secretary and Honorary Treasurer.
+The Officers of the Club shall be Single, Family or Life Members of the Club and shall consist of President, Commodore (chair), Vice-Commodore (Commodore in waiting), Rear-Commodore Dinghies, Rear-Commodore Cruising, Honorary Secretary and Honorary Treasurer.
 Officers shall be elected at the Annual General Meeting (AGM) in each year and shall hold office for one year, retiring at the following AGM.
 All Officers of the Club shall be eligible for re-election.

 3.2 Management Committee